jacobmoller8/KEX-Prototype/README.md

 ## About the project

 The project is a webapplication for a digital food inventory system.
 The application consist of three main parts: shopping/inventory/trash and we are doing the project as part of our bachelor degree project.
 The webapp is connected to a physical scanner that can read barcodes, which is the main use for the app (there is a link to a demonstration video of the scanner-system in the header of the app).
+The webapplication is written with the framework React.

 ## Run Instructions